Small Bowel Surgery

 How is a small bowel resection performed?

 General anesthesia is necessary for this surgery.
-Depending upon the reason for surgery, the procedure can take between one and eight hours.
-Surgery may be performed in an open fashion or minimally invasive approach; this depends on a myriad of factors that Dr. Paracha will to take into account.
-Also, depending on the reason for surgery, at the end of the procedure Dr. Paracha will have to address the tow open ends of intestine.
-They may be sewn or stapled together; this is called an anastomosis.
-It’s the most common surgery.
-Sometimes the intestine can’t be reconnected, in this case Dr. Paracha will have to make a stoma, in this case the intestine is brought out through an opening in the abdominal wall and your intestine will drain out into a sealed pouch or drainage bag.
-This process is known as an ileostomy.
-The ileostomy may be temporary to allow intestine further down the system to heal completely, or it may be permanent.
+Depending upon the reason for surgery, the procedure can take one hour or up several hours.
+Surgery may be performed in an open fashion or through a minimally invasive approach; this depends on a myriad of factors that Dr Paracha will take into account such as reason for surgery, prior surgeries and adhesions, hernias, history of radiation or cancer, physiologic age and functional status, etc. After the diseased portion of intestine is removed, Dr Paracha will have to address each end of the intestine, these may be sewn or stapled together, this is connection is called an anastomosis; or in rare instances the intestine cannot be reconnected and a stoma will been to be created, in this case one end of the intestine is brought out through an opening in the abdominal wall and will drain into a sealed pouch or drainage bag, this is called a jejunostomy or ileostomy.
+This stomas may be temporary to allow the intestine to heal completely, or it may be permanent.
+In many instances these procedures are performed in a minimally invasive fashion with laparoscopy or robotic-assisted laparoscopy..

 Roya1234 none 9:00 AM - 5:00 PM 9:00 AM - 5:00 PM 9:00 AM - 5:00 PM 9:00 AM - 5:00 PM 9:00 AM - 5:00 PM Closed Closed surgeon # # #